umts/dev-training-web/README.md

 `application.yml`
 -----------------

-Generate a `session_secret` by running `rake secret` and putting the output in this file.
-This value is used to encrypt cookies.

-You'll also need an OAuth app on GitHub in order to interact with the GitHub API.
+You'll need an OAuth app on GitHub in order to interact with the GitHub API.
 See "[Creating an OAuth App][oaa]" for more information.
 For local development, create an app with an "authorization callback URL" of `http://localhost:9292/auth/github/callback`.